Victory Tischler-Blue

 Victory Tischler-Blue (born September 16, 1959) is an American film producer, director, writer, musician and photographer.
 She was born and raised in Newport Beach, California.
-Tischler-Blue began working in the entertainment industry at age 17, using the name Vicki Blue as the bassist in the American all-girl teenage rock band The Runaways.
-After the demise of the band, she was cast as Cindy by director Rob Reiner in This Is Spinal Tap.
-Her film Edgeplay was based on her tenure in The Runaways.
+Tischler-Blue began working in the entertainment industry at age 17, using the name Vicki Blue as the bassist in the American all-girl teenage rock band the Runaways.
+After the demise of the band, she was cast as Cindy by director Rob Reiner in the 1984 film This Is Spinal Tap.
+Her film Edgeplay (2004) was based on her tenure in the Runaways.